Great for lunch or as a light dinner this truly tasty Smoked Salmon Pizza is a breeze to make! Perfect for busy days and nights!

 Anyway, there are so many delicious Smoked Salmon Pizza recipes out there but this has become my favorite – primarily because it’s so easy.
 Instead, of the usual Pizza dough I use this Deli-style Pita bread that I buy from the grocery.
 You can also opt to use your favorite flatbread or even a Naan Bread (Indian flatbread) which is so wonderful for this too.
 All you need is to bake the flatbread of your choice for a few minutes to make it crispy and then top it with Salmon and any of your favorite toppings and herbs.
 As pizza sauce, I use a combo of softened cream cheese and sour cream (and have even used a creamy veggie dip, too!).
 So use this as a base for your perfect Smoked Salmon Pizza.

-While this is great for lunch or light dinner - it is also perfect as bite-size appetizers!
+While this is great for lunch or light dinner – it is also perfect as bite-size appetizers!
 And you can easily double the recipe.
-This recipe uses 2 Deli-style Pita breads.
+This recipe uses 2 Deli-style Pita bread.
 Enjoy!

 A little Olive Oil (for brushing the bread), optional

 2 Deli-style Pita Bread (or Naan or other flatbread)